-Under the fast-track process the documentation will be considered for approval by the CRG who will report, via the CRG Secretary, recommendations/comments that require a School response.
-Incomplete documentation will not be presented to CRG, but referred back to the School/Faculty.
+Under the fast-track process the documentation will be considered for approval by Education Committee (Quality and Standards) who will report, via the ECQS secretary, recommendations/comments that require a School response.
+Incomplete documentation will not be presented to ECQS but referred back to the School/Faculty.

-The evaluation and approval process is concluded when the CRG has approved the programme and the associated documentation.
+The evaluation and approval process is concluded when ECQS has approved the programme and the associated documentation.
 It is only at this stage that the programme can be said to have been approved and may be listed in University websites or publication material.

-The Secretary to the CRG will inform all relevant administration areas once formal CRG approval has been secured, and this will be reported to Education Committee.
-Final academic approval of professional doctorate research degree programmes is given by the Research and Postgraduate Committee on recommendation from the CRG.
+Academic Affairs will inform all relevant administration areas once formal ECQS approval has been secured.
+Final academic approval of professional doctorate research degree programmes is also given by ECQS.

-Details of the new programme will be circulated by the CRG Secretary to the relevant administration areas which include:
+Details of the new programme will be circulated by Academic Affairs to the relevant administration areas which include:

 - The School Programme Team;